Chart Color Schemes

 St Albans - North's population is slightly younger than the national pattern

-St Albans - North's median age is nearly matching Greater Melbourne's average of 37 years, which is modestly under the Australian median of 38 years.
-Compared to Greater Melbourne, St Albans - North has a higher proportion of residents aged 65-74 (9.5%) but fewer residents aged 35-44 (13.2%).
-Between the 2021 Census and the present day, the age group of 75 to 84 years has grown from 5.4% to 6.3%, while the cohort of 0 to 4 years has declined from 6.0% to 5.0%.
-By 2041, demographic modeling suggests that St Albans - North's age profile will evolve significantly.
-The strongest projected growth is in the 55 to 64 age group, which is expected to grow by 36%, adding 860 residents to reach a total of 3,246.
-Conversely, the 5 to 14 age group is projected to contract by 131 residents.
+At 36 years, St Albans - North's median age is nearly matching the Greater Melbourne average of 37, which is modestly under the Australian median of 38.
+Relative to Greater Melbourne, St Albans - North has a higher concentration of residents aged 65-74 (9.5%) but fewer residents aged 35-44 (13.2%).
+Between 2021 and 2026, the age group of 75 to 84 grew from 5.4% to 6.3% of the population.
+Conversely, the age group of 0 to 4 declined from 6.0% to 5.0%.
+By 2041, demographic modeling suggests St Albans - North's age profile will evolve significantly.
+The 55 to 64 cohort is projected to grow by 36%, adding 854 residents to reach a total of 3,246.
+In contrast, both the 0 to 4 and 5 to 14 age groups are expected to see reduced numbers.